 Machines shall be tested in their operating position within their specified duty that generates the greatest noise;

-For an AC motor, the waveform and the degree of unbalance of the supply system shall comply with the requirements of IS 15999 (Part 1)/IEC 60034-1;
+For an a.c. motor, the waveform and the degree of unbalance of the supply system shall comply with the requirements of IS 15999 (Part 1)/IEC 60034-1;

 NOTE — Any increase of voltage (and current) waveform distortion and unbalance will result in an increase of noise.